Award Categories

 • Best Use of Talent

 This category rewards the brand that has best leveraged a strategic partnership between a brand and talent(s) as part, or as the whole of a campaign.
 The talent may be a celebrity, sports star, leading industry figure, social media influencer, brand ambassador or other notable character, real or fictional, who has directly tapped into their own following to benefit the brand.
-The activation may be part of a planned campaign using the talent or used more spontaneously in real-time marketing.
-Overall judges will look for authenticity between talent and brand.

-• Best Use of Video
+• Best Use of TV, Cinema & Video

 This category will be amplifying the best campaigns which have used TV, streaming TV services, Video channels and Cinema as their key media channel.
 Judges will be looking at how the campaigns met the client objectives with engaging and creative content in one of more of these mediums.
-Examples can include but are not restricted to the use of Television channels, Streaming services, Television Networks, Cinema operators/Chains or Broadcasting companies such as: Netflix, Amazon, YouTube HBO, ESPN, Disney Channel, Cinépolis, CNN en Español, MundoVision, La Red, ATV, Telemundo, Televisa, Globo and TV Azteca.

 • Inclusive Campaign of the Year

 This category will champion campaigns focused on inclusion.
 The jury will be looking to award a brand campaign that has positively represented or contributed to individuals or communities from various backgrounds, experiences, capabilities, and perspectives who are usually excluded, unrepresented or marginalised.
-Entrants should demonstrate an authentic and effective campaign that delivered impact for the groups that it is representing, alongside fantastic marketing results.
-The campaign must focus on a topic of inclusion, examples can include, but are not exclusive to work based around gender, age, race, sexual orientation, or disability

 • The Bravery Award

 This category will celebrate marketers who have courageously stepped outside of the comfort zone to create a gutsy, head turning campaign that has sparked conversation and been rewarded with impressive results.
 This could be campaigns that have ripped up the industry rulebook and made unconventional media and marketing choices or deviated from cultural norms and/or tackled taboo subjects.
-The jury will be looking for entrants to demonstrate how and why they pushed the boundaries into unknown or uncertain territory, the risks at hand and how they overcame marketing challenges to achieve success.

 • The Effectiveness Award

 This category will reward the campaign that has achieved the most against its stated targets.
 Results play a critical part in the judges’ evaluation, where figures showing the campaign’s direct impact on sales will be compelling, although other ROI metrics will also be considered.
 Positive uplift against business targets rather than campaign metrics will be most favoured.
 Judges will focus on the achieved results against the KPIs.
-This category will allow a two-year eligibility period, with campaigns that ran between 1 June 2021 and 31 July 2023 eligible for entry.
-Work entered into any Festival of Media Awards in previous years should be able to present a significant difference, re-launch and or obvious update since it’s last year’s entry.

 • The Retail Media Award

-This category will award the best campaign focused on retail media, which could be offline, online, or a combination of both.
 The winning work should demonstrate how and why a brand has used retailers’ sites and/or its stores, audiences, tools, resources, and data to drive awareness, or sales uplift.
 The jury will be focused on the key metric of growth, paying special attention to results such as: purchase intent, click through rates, conversions, store, or site visits and the number of new customers purchasing the brand’s products or services and the revenue uplift, as a result of the retail media strategy.
-Judges will also be looking for how the campaigns have effectively interacted across its platforms, and how they have combined data and creativity to use retail media in an innovative way.
-Examples could be an automotive brand using a retailer such as Walmart to market its latest vehicle in the retailers physical or virtual stores, or a combination of both, or an online only fashion brand using their own social commerce or ecommerce tools to sell its products.

 FOM Latin America Awards Entry Kit